Election & Town Meeting Dates & Deadlines

 Boston, MA 02108

-They can also be found at the Lexington Town Clerk's Office, Monday through Friday, 8:30 am to 4:30 pm.
+They can also be found at the Lexington Town Clerk's Office, during regular hours.

 Nomination papers must be submitted to the office of the Lexington Town Clerk/Board of Registrars for the certification of names by the following November.